 Defining a workforce

-Explore the methodology for how we identify and define a workforce
+Learn about the methodology we use to identify and define a workforce

 The IDI contains information about the occupations of people in New Zealand from the census and IRD records.
 The census records information about each person’s occupation and the main industry of their employer as they report it at the time of census (March 2013).
 IRD records contain information about income received as wages or self-employment each month from 1999 to 2017.
 The industry of the business paying the income is recorded and we use this to determine which industry each person is working in.

 The census allows us to determine both a person’s occupation and the industry they work in.
 We can use both pieces of information to create a definition of a workforce.
 The only census available in the IDI is the 2013 census so we only have access to this data at a single point in time.
 The IRD dataset allows us to track a workforce over time, however it does not give us any information on a person’s occupation, so our definition of a workforce is necessarily broader.

 We have two pieces of data available in the census to classify people as workers in a trade sector: industry and occupation.
 For each sector we need a list of relevant industries and occupations as identified by ANZSIC and ANZSCO codes respectively.
 Each sector will then consist of various combinations of industry and occupation.
 The chart below shows how many workers have each combination of industry and occupation where either is relevant to a sector.